ChrisWynne/dsc160-final-dsc160-final-group-5/README.md

 <b>Kuzco Model Response</b>

-For this prompty, the third model seems to come together and feel like an actual combination of the two styles of comments obtained from the other two models.
+For this prompt, the third model seems to come together and feel like an actual combination of the two styles of comments obtained from the other two models.

 >[comment]Bernie is the best candidate to combat the left</br>
 [comment]The left is gonna shut down the country</br>